Environment Variables¶

 You can specify which errors to “unignore” by:

-• Error class name (e.g., InputFileError).
-Note that this must be the exact class name of the error: GC3Pie will not walk the error class hierarchy for matches.
+InputFileError).
+Note that this must be the exact class name of the error: GC3Pie will not walk the error class hierarchy for matches.- Function/class/module name: all errors handled in the specified function/class/module will be propagated to the caller.

-• Additional keywords describing the error.
+- Additional keywords describing the error.
 Please have a look at the source code for these keywords.

 GC3PIE_RESOURCE_INIT_ERRORS_ARE_FATAL

-If this environmental variable is set to yes or 1, GC3Pie will abort operations immediately if a configured resource cannot be initialized.
+If this environmental variable is set toyesor1, GC3Pie will abort operations immediately if a configured resource cannot be initialized.
 The default behavior is instead to ignore initialization errors and only abort if no resources can be initialized.